 By Tom Canavan, AP Sports Writer

-Rutgers: At Minnesota on Saturday.
+Rutgers: Home against Minnesota on Sunday afternoon.